 This type of power tool is the most commonly recommended for this type of project, and it is helpful to have some prior experience using a miter saw on the basic level.
 Making the cuts in the molding for a vaulted ceiling requires setting the miter saw to angles other than 45 degrees, and these angles are somewhat different for differently-sized ceilings.
 Luckily, they can be calculated rather easily with only a few steps.

 Find the Initial Angle

-Begin at one corner where 2 sections of the wall and ceiling meet.
+Begin at one corner where two sections of the wall and ceiling meet.
 You can use either a manual or a digital angle finder in order to find exact measurement of this section in degrees.
 Manual angle finders are similar in function to a protractor, though many digital ones have a higher amount of accuracy.

-Step 2 -- Calculate Miter Saw Angle
+Calculate Miter Saw Angle

 Test Your Miter Saw

-It is a good idea to have at least 2 to 4 pieces of scrap molding in order to try out your miter saw settings and make any small adjustments needed before using it on the actual crown molding for your ceiling.
+It is a good idea to have at least two to four pieces of scrap molding in order to try out your miter saw settings and make any small adjustments needed before using it on the actual crown molding for your ceiling.
 Each of these scrap pieces should be about 12 to 14 inches long.
 Note that crown molding is cut with the miter saw upside down, using the saw’s table as a guide to fit the molding to an angle equal to that needed to fit with the ceiling.
 Make sure your scrap piece fits squarely into the miter saw before cutting; this usually requires an angle setting of either 32 or 45 degrees.
-Also make sure your miter saw’s locking mechanism is holding your test piece firmly in place before cutting.
+Also, make sure your miter saw’s locking mechanism is holding your test piece firmly in place before cutting.

 Fit Molding to Ceiling

 Once you have cut your test pieces, hold them to the ceiling in the same manner you want them to look after installing.
 If they are not a completely snug fit, you will need to adjust your miter saw angle a bit more.
 Do so in small increments on additional test pieces until you have a precisely correct cut.
 Use this exact setting for cutting your real crown molding.